+Parameters Description Parameters Description

-Parameters Description Client PC Description The description for this client PC rule.
-Client PC IP Addresses Enter the IP address range that you wish to apply this Access Control rule.
+Client PC Description The description for this client PC rule.

+Client PC IP Addresses Enter the IP address range that you wish to apply this work properly.

+Access Control rule.
 This is the user's IP address(es) that you wish to setup an Access Control rule.
+You can select a range of users simply by inputting the starting users' IP address and the last user's IP address in the appropriate boxes.
+If you want to select only one user then input the user's IP address in both boxes.

-Note: You need to give your LAN PC clients a fixed/static IP address for the Access Control rule to work properly.
-Client PC Service You can block the clients from accessing some Internet services by checking the services you want to block.
+Note: You need to give your LAN PC clients a fixed/static IP address for the Access Control rule to to block.

+Client PC Service You can block the clients from accessing some protocol type you want to block.

+Internet services by checking the services you want